configcat/docs/website/docs/sdk-reference/go.md

 ## Force refresh

-Any time you want to refresh the cached configuration with the latest one, you can call the `Refresh()` method of the library, which will initiate a new fetch and will update the local cache.
+Call the `Refresh()` method on the client to download the latest config.json and update the cache.

 You can also use the `RefreshIfOlder()` variant when you want to add expiration time windows for local cache updates.